EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

 Outside of research, I’m usually at a **metal festival**, camping, or watching **movies and series** (always) and sometimes reading non-fantasy books.

 Generally, I value **listening, clarity, and thoughtful action** — I believe in speaking with purpose, without unnecessary repetition, and following through.
 Harsh this sentence, ain't it?
-Yes, my humor is Bukowski-like at times, George Carlin-like at others — dry, blunt, and a little irreverent, but usually funny in its honesty.
+Yes, my humor is Bukowski-like at times, Ricky Gervais-like at others — dry, blunt, and a little irreverent, but usually funny in its honesty.

 My background
 ======